bitnami/containers/bitnami/cert-manager-webhook/README.md

-# Bitnami package for cert-manager Webhook
+# Bitnami Secure Image for cert-manager Webhook

 ## What is cert-manager Webhook?